graemefoster/DurableFunctionsMultiAgents/readme.md

 Having a human in the loop gave us a requirement to hand-off a thread back to the human when required.
 To facilitate this we leverage a Durable Orchestrations ability to ```WaitForExternalEvent```.
 This lets us yield an orchestration, use SignalR to ask the user to respond, and then to pickup the orchestration when it's time.

+### Tools to augment conversations

+Taking control of the agents allowed us to experiment with bending the agents to do what we wanted...
+For example, in the context of writing a story we didn't want every old draft of the story to clutter the conversation history.

+Using tools allows us to ask a ```WRITER``` agent to do 2 things.
+ 1. ```Publish``` a new story using a pre-defined tool
+ 2. ```SendMessage``` to the next agent (the ```IMPROVER```) to think of follow up questions for the ```HUMAN```.

+Having low level control over the agents and orchestrations make this kind of behaviour simple to model.